Bright Futures Parent Information:

-Do not put a bottle of breast milk, formula or juice in the crib with your baby.
+Do not put a bottle of breast milk or formula in the crib with your baby.
 All of these contain sugar and will cause cavities if they are in contact with the teeth while sleeping.
 If you must put a bottle in the crib, fill it with water only.

 You may introduce easily dissolvable foods such as cheerios or teething toast.
 Continue with two helpings of infant cereal and at least two helpings of jarred baby food per day.
 Continue with breast milk or formula.

 Introduce a sippy cup.
 Most babies will not drink well from it until they are 9-12 months, but allow yours to experiment with it.

 Avoid foods that may cause an allergic reaction if given to your child before 12 months of age.
 These include eggs, nuts and nut products, milk and dairy products, strawberries, shellfish, wheat and soy.

 Avoid foods that may be easily choked on.
 These include hot dogs, raw apples, raw carrots, grapes, nuts, stringy foods, large chunks, popcorn, raisins and hard candy.

 Do not give honey until after 12 months of age.